ComputerFish/Drone/README.md

 # First Flight
 The maiden hover was uneventful - exactly what you want.
 Line-of-sight tests confirmed stable flight, no oscillations, and smooth throttle transitions.
 Once airborne in FPV mode, the quad felt locked-in, with crisp rolls and predictable yaw authority.
 I can't stress enough how important it is to practice flying in a simulator first before trying the real thing.
 The sim absolutely set me up for success.

+# Lessons Learned
+* Use angled standoffs for cleaner antenna routing - mine ended up a bit cramped and 3D printed better mounts later on.
+* Tuck the extra wires instead of shortening them, it's just not as aesthetic; re-mounting the Air Unit was trickier than expected.
+* Heat-shrink motor leads early — it’s easier than after the arms are bolted.

+# Conclusion
+This build was an incredible experience, especially as someone who has been following the FPV community for a long time.
+Along the way I gained a much deeper understanding of industry standards for drone construction as well as broader lessons in RF systems.
+I’m particularly excited to dive further into Betaflight not only to fine tune my quad, but also to explore the possibility of contributing to the project itself.
+My background in electronics proved invaluable throughout the build, and even my prior experience assembling a 3D printer helped me plan the layout and wiring strategy.
+Looking forward this drone won’t just be a platform for fun and practice flights.
+I see it as a foundation for modular attachments and, eventually, the challenge of transforming it into a semi-autonomous or fully autonomous system.